©2001-2022 Tuner Information Center. Permission is hereby

 see the On-Deck Circle for tuners that we know very little about or that we're not sure merit a writeup.
 We have posted updated eBay sale price data in this section through December, 2009; data for "as is" or damaged tuners, or otherwise unrepresentative auctions, may be excluded.

-Accuphase T-100 (1973-82, $750, photo1, photo2, brochure, service manual (page 6 is corrupted))
+Accuphase T-100 (1973-82, $750, photo1, photo2, brochure, service manual (page 6 is corrupted), detailed specs)

-The FM-AM T-100 was made by Kensonic Laboratory, a company started by former Kenwood engineers in the mid '70s to compete with the likes of McIntosh, and distributed in the U.S. by TEAC.
+The FM/AM T-100 was made by Kensonic Laboratory, a company started by former Kenwood engineers in the mid '70s to compete with the likes of McIntosh, and distributed in the U.S. by TEAC (unfortunately this ad isn't legible).
 The T-100 has a 5-gang front end and is reputed to be a better performer than their less-expensive T-101, but we've never compared the two.
 The T-100 uses linear phase LC IF filters that can't be replaced, and you wouldn't want to because it has excellent selectivity in stock form.
-It has above average sensitivity for high-end units, and audiophile-type build quality in the discrete output stage, which results in great sound.
-Our contributor Bob S. adds, "The T-100 has quite a sophisticated AM section, with a flat-topped IF filter, and a separate haystack filter for the tuning indicator."
-The Accuphase catalog linked above has a detailed technical description of the T-100.
-The T-100 generally sells for $400-600 on eBay, but as high as $750-900 is possible for particularly nice ones.
-The all-time high was an excessive $1,025 on two occasions: in 9/05 for a nice T-100 with manuals, but no wooden cabinet, and again in 4/11 for one with no cabinet, no manuals, but an original box for whatever that's worth.
-[BF]
+It has above-average sensitivity and audiophile-type build quality in the discrete output stage, which most feel results in great sound.
+Specs were excellent for the time period, as might be expected, and if properly aligned, the tuner should even hold up reasonably well in today's more-crowded FM reception environment with regard to image rejection, adjacent-channel selectivity, etc.

 Accuphase T-101 (1974-81, $500, brochure, schematic)